 Work in schools delivering one to one and small group support to raise attainment and build the wider skills of children and young people.
 They build specialist knowledge and capacity of other support staff.

 YR11 Progression Advisors

 Support, guide and advise year 11 students on a successful progression towards post 16 education or work related training destinations that match their needs well.

 Work with young people in Years 12 and 13 attending College, training providers, working or those that are in need of accessing a provision.

 CiC Education Welfare Officer

 Build effective communication channels with schools and other educational providers to compile and maintain accurate data on attendance of CiC.
-They produce attendance analysis for key stakeholders.
+Produce attendance analysis for key stakeholders.